App Design

 The problem

-Accessibility and disruption information is fragmented across platforms, alerts, and station updates.
+Information is fragmented across platforms and station updates.

 In Montréal, accessibility and disruption information is often spread across multiple platforms, service alerts, and route-planning tools.
 For riders with temporary or changing mobility needs, this makes it difficult to know whether a trip is manageable before leaving, and even harder to adjust when conditions change mid-route.

-A route may appear possible on paper but become difficult in practice because of elevator outages, construction detours, winter conditions, or crowded stations.
+A route may appear possible on paper but become difficult in practice because of elevator outages, construction detours or winter conditions.

 Reframing the problem